 Decorated with the French “L

-Presented with Badges of Honor by France, Italy, Spain, Syria and Jordan
+Presented with Badges of Honor from France, Italy, Spain, Syria and Jordan.

-Decorated with a medal from the Queen of Holland
+Decorated with a medal from the Queen of Netherlands.

 Dialectics of Conflicts and Settlements